rfabico/IceCreamManufacturer/README.md

 ```
 pip install pandas
 pip install cx_oracle
-pip install
+pip install flask
 ```

-Also requires Oracle Instant Client libraries to be installed and on your machine's PATH (for macOS, use the DYLD_LIBRARY_PATH).
+Also requires Oracle Instant Client libraries to be installed and on your machine's PATH (for macOS/Linux, you may need to use the DYLD_LIBRARY_PATH).
 These may be included with Oracle XE, or can be downloaded separately here: https://www.oracle.com/database/technologies/instant-client/downloads.html

 If downloading separately, the Basic or Basic Light libraries are sufficient for our application.